julia-otran/projector/Readme.md

 - Support for blending projectors (Blending, advanced color matching, black level adjust)
 - Support for live broadcast lyrics output (with green background)
 - Support for stage monitors
+- Full automatic and output independent lyrics line breaking (it can break lines for main output while keeping non-broken lines for live broadcast output)
 - Splitting screen support (you may use a 2x2 HDMI Wall Controller and split 1 video output into 4 independent outputs)

 See: [Window Configuration Docs](https://github.com/julia-otran/projector/tree/master/docs/window-configurations)